DimiTech/dimitech.github.io/_posts/2018-07-16-my-problem-with-promises.markdown

 [RxJS](https://rxjs-dev.firebaseapp.com/)).
 Observables support cancellation along with custom teardown logic you can add.

-There are also other libraries can do the job but I would advise against bying into other people's ideas and abstractions and sticking to something which looks like a natural extension of the JavaScript feature set or is a standard library used by millions of people.
+There are also other libraries can do the job but I would advise against buying into other people's ideas and abstractions and sticking to something which looks like a natural extension of the JavaScript feature set or is a standard library used by millions of people.